sbinet/fubsy/doc/guide/example-java.rst

 /q`` on Windows), so instead Fubsy provides built-in support for it.

-This example demonstrates local variables in build rule scope: those two ``classdir`` variables are in fact local to each build rule, not to the *main* phase; they exist only while the actions for each build rule are running.
+This example demonstrates local variables in build rule scope: those two ``classdir`` variables are in fact local to each build rule; they exist only while the actions for each build rule are running.
 (And, by the way, those actions run later, during the *build* phase.
 Build rules express dependencies and specify actions for execution during the *build* phase.)

 Building ``example-test.jar`` is a bit more troublesome, and illustrates most of the problems with this naive approach to building